 Danny PArk, PhD

-Danny Park is a co-founder and chief technical director at Encompass Bioscience.
+Danny Park is a co-founder at Encompass Bioscience.
 He received his PhD from the UCSF Pharmacogenomics and Pharmaceutical Sciences program.
-His work is focused around developing statistical methods for the analysis of genetic and medical data in admixed populations, such as African Americans or Hispanic Latinos.
-Currently he is working on understanding the effects of genetics versus environment for various phenotypes collected through electric health records.
-He received his BA in Mathematics from the University of Chicago and also worked as a software developer for 2 years before starting his PhD.
+His work focused around developing statistical methods for the analysis of genetic and medical data in admixed populations, such as African Americans or Hispanic Latinos.
+He received his BA in Mathematics from the University of Chicago and also worked as a software developer for 2 years before co-founding Encompass.
 In his free time, he enjoys running, watching movies, and being involved in motorsports.

 Esteban Burchard, MD